Vavarooks/Homework2/README.md

 Website is about me.

-Contains information of my background, where I have lived and where I went to school.
+Index contains information of my background, where I have lived and where I went to school.

 Contacts is a contact page to send in qustions, it doesn't function.